Environmental Emergency Response Field Services Unit

 Personnel are proficient with several pieces of specialized in-house equipment used to collect high quality soil, water, and air samples for analysis.
 The department’s in-house laboratory analyzes a majority of samples collected to provide managers with the information necessary to make decisions and assess risks posed by individual sites.

-Examples of in-house equipment used at investigations
+Examples of in-house equipment used at investigations include:

 Ground Penetrating Radar